shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

     The auto-tuning feature is only applied on the 'Smart detection' method.

-### Prerequisite for triggering auto-tuning
+### Subtask 1 - Prerequisite for triggering auto-tuning

 1. After the metrics are onboarded to Metrics Advisor, the system will try to perform statistics on the metrics to categorize  **anomaly pattern**  types and  **series value**  distribution.
 By providing this functionality, you can further fine tune the configuration based on their specific preferences.
 At the beginning, it will show a status of  **Initializing**.

     [![Screenshot of Metrics Advisor U I with Initializing auto-tuning text visible.](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/metrics/autotuning-initializing.png)](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/metrics/autotuning-initializing.png#lightbox)

-### Choose to enable auto-tuning on anomaly pattern and series value
+### Subtask 2 - Choose to enable auto-tuning on anomaly pattern and series value

 The feature enables you to tune detection configuration from two perspectives  **anomaly pattern**  and  **series value**.
 Based on your specific use case, you can choose which one to enabled or enable both.